zixoan/iona/README.md

   - Returns the left and right trimmed version of the input value
 - Range(int upperBound) : array
   - Returns an int array from zero to the given upper bound
+- Reverse(array) : array
+  - Returns the reversed array from the input array.
+Input array can be of any built-in type.
 - FileExists(string path) : bool
   - Returns true if the given file/directory exists, otherwise false
 - FileRead(string path) : string